taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-23_Character-Profiles.md

 Pronouns: She/her/hers

 Phenotype: East Asian/West African.
-Thick dark brown hair, slightly curled, shaved into closely cropped mohawk.
+Thick dark brown curly hair, shaved into closely cropped mohawk.
 Dark brown, almost black, almond-shaped eyes; round moon-shaped face; small button nose.
 Dark brown skin with mild sun scarring.
 Petite, a bit shorter than average for an Automota Earther.
 Wiry yet physically powerful from a lifetime of capoeira and tree climbing.

 ### Where is this character from?